 - Website: Consider a banner on the sidebar or at the top or bottom of your Page.

-- Advertising: Advertising on Facebook is a great idea if you have some budget.
+- Advertising: Advertising on Facebook is a great idea if you have some A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 Ads promoting contests get great click thru rates and the Facebook targeting is great for your promotion.

 - Blog tour: Cross promote on other blogs by doing some guest posting (this must be set up farther in advance)